 MGI produces an annual fraud report which highlights recent cases of business fraud.

 2) Audit your fraud risk and implement strategies to reduce the chance of undetected fraud

 The good news is that there are a number of strategies to reduce the risk of fraud occurring and going undetected in your business.
 Some strategies include having the proper internal controls in place, ensuring segregation of duties and spot checks and strengthening IT security.

 MGI’s annual fraud report provides a number of recommended actions to prevent fraud from occurring in your workplace.

 Particularly when it comes to cyber security you need to have a back-up plan to minimise the impact if you do end up the victim of a business fraud attack.
 Read more about this in our fraud report.

 Some of Australia’s largest organisations are now facing fraud attacks as frequently as every four seconds (Sydney Morning Herald).
 While the threat to SMEs is not at this level, the threat is still very real.

 MGI South Queensland’s audit division works with clients to help them stay abreast of current fraud threats and implement controls and safeguards to reduce the risk and impact of fraud.
-Contact us now on 07 3002 4800 to start protecting your business today.
+Avoid becoming one of the business fraud statistics and contact us now on 07 3002 4800 to start protecting your business today.